on this page

 While finishing my PhD and for a while afterwards, I worked a few hours a week writing guides and training materials for architectural software.
 The rest of the time I taught freelance for Cambridge University (mostly medieval and early Renaissance English and French literature).
 The software place wasn't like a real job as I could do my 15 hours whenever I wanted.
 Sometimes I did them all on Sunday if I hadn't done any during the week.

 I left when I was offered a short-term fellowship at York University where I taught much the same stuff as at Cambridge, and also taught on the MA Programme in Medieval Studies.
 I loved the students and hated the admin and marking exam scripts.
 I decided I would not be an academic.
 So by my late-20s I knew what I wasn't going to do — be a cat or an academic.
 I returned to Cambridge, carried on teaching (without admin) and did freelance journalism, technical writing and consultancy.
 For a while, I was the editor of a lifestyle magazine and drove around in a sports car setting up photoshoots.
 Then one day I looked at the spreadsheet and saw that the owner had not allocated any editorial budget — so I wasn't going to get paid.
 I left that morning.
 I'm not sure he ever worked out why.
+(He is now an MP and has had several ministerial posts.)

 After that I didn't have a boss of any kind.
 Motivation is a problem for the self-employed, so I made my own boss: a balloon.
 Named Emerald, she lived in my office and went through several incarnations during which she managed our publishing company.
 We produced esoteric educational software and some books.
-We produced the first UK-sourced hypertext system, the first character-based Chinese text editor and the first Egyptian hieroglyph editor.
+We made the first UK-sourced hypertext system, the first character-based Chinese text editor and the first Egyptian hieroglyph editor.

 It wasn't all being sensible.
 I was badly stung by a bif jellyfish in Albania.
 Twice - because after the first time, I kicked it